 No more than 25 mobs (of all types) within a radius of 3 blocks (this gets the chickens).

-No more than 20 passive mobs within a radius of 5 blocks (limits farms - excluding chickens).
+No more than 20 passive mobs within a radius of 5 blocks (limits farms - including villagers and excluding chickens).

 No more than 10 hostile mobs within a single block (limits grinders).

 No more than 10 turtles within a radius of 5 blocks (turtles cause a LOT of lag).

 No more than 70 villagers within a radius of 50 blocks.